Relieve Low Back Pain with 4 Simple Core Exercise Progressions

 Finally, a quadruped leg extension to a bird dog is a great way to work all the muscles because you have to stabilize your body with the movements.

-Mid back pain can make it difficult to perform everyday activities.
-Here are some of my favorite mid back stretches and exercises to help relieve the pain.
+Mid back pain (also called middle back pain or thoracic back pain) can make it difficult to perform everyday activities.
+Here are 3 of my favorite mid back stretches to help relieve pain & tightness.

 In this video, I teamed up with Dr. Jen, a pelvic floor physical therapist who also happens to be pregnant!
 She'll show you her top 5 exercises to help relieve low back pain when you are pregnant by mobilizing and stabilizing the pelvis.